drmocm/DD_SX8_SDR/README.md

 **Usage**

 For usage information use the -h option.

-	./ddsx8-spec -h
-    usage:
+	usage: ./ddsx8-spec <options>

-    ddsx8-spec [-f frequency] [-p pol] [-s rate] [-u] [-a adapter] [-i input] [-k] [-l alpha] [-b] [-c] [-x (f1 f2)] [-d] [-q] [-n number] [-t] [-h] [-o filename]
+	TUNING OPTIONS:
 	-a adapter   : the number n of the DVB adapter, i.e.
 		           /dev/dvb/adapter[n] (default=0)
+	-d           : use 1s delay to wait for LNB power up -e frontend  : the frontend/dmx/dvr to be used (default=0) -f frequency : center frequency of the spectrum in kHz -i input     : the physical input of the SX8 (default=0) -L n         : diseqc switch to LNB/SAT number n (default 0) -p pol       : polarisation 0=vertical 1=horizontal
+              : (must be set for any diseqc command to be send) -s rate      : the symbol rate in Symbols/s
+	-u           : use hi band of LNB

+	SPECTRUM OPTIONS:
 	-b           : turn on agc
 	-c           : continuous PAM output
-    -d           : use 1s delay to wait for LNB power up -e frontend  : the frontend/dmx/dvr to be used (default=0) -f frequency : center frequency of the spectrum in kHz -i input     : the physical input of the SX8 (default=0) -k           : use Kaiser window before FFT
+	-k           : use Kaiser window before FFT
-    -L n         : diseqc switch to LNB/SAT number n (default 0) -l alpha     : parameter of the Kaiser window
+	-l alpha     : parameter of the Kaiser window
-    -n number    : number of FFTs averaging (default 1000) -o filename  : output filename (default stdout)
+	-n number    : number of FFTs averaging (default 1000) -q           : faster FFT
-    -p pol       : polarisation 0=vertical 1=horizontal
-	             : (must be set for any diseqc command to be send) -q           : faster FFT
+	-o filename  : output filename (default stdout)
-    -s rate      : the symbol rate used for the FFT in Hz -t           : output CSV
+	-t           : output CSV
 	-T           : output minimal CSV
-    -u           : use hi band of LNB
 	-x f1 f2     : full spectrum scan from f1 to f2
                 (default -x 0 : 950000 to 2150000 kHz)
+	-g s         : blindscan, use s to improve scan (higher s can lead to less false positives, but may lead to missed peaks)

+ CHEcK OPTIONS:
+ -C           : try to tune the frequency and symbolrate
+              : determine delivery system
  -h           : this help message

-    -g s         : blindscan, use s to improve scan (higher s can lead to less false positives, but may lead to missed peaks)

 Typical calls would be: